MySecurityRepo/WebApp/README.md

 # WebApp
-This repository contains the source code a web application i created some time ago, with the help of the AI.
+This repository contains the source code of a web application i created recently (with the help of the AI).

 Feel free to watch it, if you are interested.